 Booking indicates your acceptance of our Standard Terms and Conditions.

 In The Footsteps Tours Limited activities are bound by the Package Travel and Linked Arrangements Regulations 2018 and all monies paid to us are held in a Travel Trust Association holding account.
-Our tours are protected by the TTA's Standalone Safe Seat Plan Guarantee.
+Our tours are ATOL protected where a flight is included within your package and covered by the TTA's Standalone Safe Seat Plan Guarantee if your packages does not include a flight.